yaowenqiang/erlang_by_example/NOTES.md

 + Sending a message will never fail
 + message sent to non-existing processes are thrown away
 + Received messages are stored in the process's mailbox
++ Sending messages to non-existing registered processes cause the calling process to terminate with a badarg error

 ```erlang
 Pid2 ! {self(), foo }